 (e) a certificate signed by 2 directors of the co-operative stating that to the best of their knowledge and belief the issue of bonus shares would not be imprudent and that no circumstances are known to them as to why the issue should not take place.

+Division 4A — Provisions applying to particular share subscriptions

+[Heading inserted by No. 7 of 2016 s.
+42.]

+150A.
+Term used: disclosure statement

-Division 4 — Beneficial and non-beneficial interest in shares
+In this Division —

+disclosure statement means a disclosure statement, of any type, under this Act.

+[Section 150A inserted by No. 7 of 2016 s.
+42.]

+150B.
+Application of this Division

+This Division applies in relation to shares in a co-operative only if the shares are offered to persons who are not shareholders in the co-operative.